-The public key is incorporated into the SSL certificate and shared with web browser.
-The Public Key is what its name suggests - Public.
+The public key is incorporated into the SSL certificate and shared with the web browser.
+The public key is what its name suggests: public.
 It is made available to everyone via a publicly accessible repository or directory.
-Because the key pair is mathematically related, whatever is encrypted with a Public Key may only be decrypted by its corresponding Private Key and vice versa.
+Because the key pair are mathematically related, whatever is encrypted with a public key may only be decrypted by its corresponding Private Key and vice versa.

 If you have multiple sub-domains to secure, then a Wildcard SSL Certificate purchase can save you hundreds or thousands vs the cost of buying individual SSL certificates.

 Read more about our different SSL certificates here.

 Can I get an EV certificate with a Wildcard?

 EV (Extended Validation) wildcards are not permissible due to the requirements put forth for the issuance of EV certificates by the CAB forum, which regulates the use and issuance of EV certificates.
 Many similar functions can be attained with the use of subject alternate names.